This post is also available in: Svenska

-Protein, carbohydrates and fat
+Protein, carbohydrates and fats

-Easy-cooked vegetables that children like
+Easy-to-cook vegetables that children like

 Meatballs, sausages, fish sticks and eggs – good protein for children

-If you want to raise your child on a vegan diet - make sure to read properly about nutrition and feel free to seek advice from a licensed dietitian.
+If you want to raise your child on a vegan diet, make sure you read about nutrition carefully and feel free to take advice from a licensed dietitian.
 It can be challenging.
 It may be easier for yourself to let the children eat meat.
 Then there isn’t much to think about.

 Easy sources of protein are meatballs, baked salmon, fish sticks, sausages, pancakes (own or ready-made) and egg dishes.
 Scrambled eggs, boiled eggs, fried eggs or omelettes.
 Everything is pretty easy to prepare.